endoflife-date/endoflife.date/CONTRIBUTING.md

 # that the discontinued date is approaching (optional, default = 121 days).
 discontinuedWarnThreshold: 121

-# Whether the "Extended Support" column should be displayed (optional, default = false).
+# Whether the "End Of Extended Support" column should be displayed (optional, default = false).
 # The value of this property can be set to any string to override the default column label.
-extendedSupportColumn: Extended Support
+eoesColumn: Extended Support

-# Threshold at which the background color of the cycle's "extendedSupport" cell changes to indicate
+# Threshold at which the background color of the cycle's "eoes" cell changes to indicate
 # that the extended support date is approaching (optional, default = 121 days).
-extendedSupportWarnThreshold: 121
+eoesWarnThreshold: 121

 # Custom columns configuration (optional).
 # Custom columns are columns that will be added to the releases table and populated based on a